moov-io/achgateway/docs/upload.md

 ## Sharding

-ach-conductor is a distributed system that coordinates with other instances of itself to upload files.
+achgateway is a distributed system that coordinates with other instances of itself to upload files.
-As a design choice we make a few claims about each instance of ach-conductor:
+As a design choice we make a few claims about each instance of achgateway:

 1. Each instance will consume ALL files encountered
    - In the future we can have them consume a fraction of shard keys (or specific values) to shed load